websanco/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud.md

 The first important task to perform to prepare for the migration is to plan ahead and reserve the time for it.
 Work with your database administrator to arrange a time to make the transition once the migration steps are complete, as well as a window to freeze your data for the [second stage of migration](./migrating-to-dxp-cloud/creating-data-backup-files.md#freeze-the-data) (creating backup files for your database and document library).

-You may also want to review the steps of the migration ahead of time so that you have an idea of what to expect and how long the migration may take for you to complete.
+Review the steps of the migration ahead of time so that you have an idea of what to expect and how long the migration may take for you to complete.

 ### Install and Learn the Tools